SpinTensor/TRAC/README.md

-# TimeTracker
+# TRAC
-A free time tracker for tasks
+TRAC (Time Recorder and Activity Controler) is a free GTK-C based task tracking program.